The simple answer is YES, you can pour new concrete right over existing concrete.

 The old concrete was over 20 years old.
 It was originally poured in multiple sections so it had some seams that looked like cracks.

-Pouring over the old concrete instead of having to demo and remove it saved the customer hundreds of dollars.
+Pouring over the old concrete instead of having to demo and remove it, ended up saving the customer hundreds of dollars.

-I let it dry for 24 hours, then I applied my concrete bonding agent by brushing on a light coating.
+Step 2.
+I let it dry for 24 hours, then I applied a concrete bonding agent by brushing on a light coating.
 My favorite bonding agent for this is Weld-Crete.
 It basically glues the two concrete slabs together.

-If the new concrete were going to be 3 inches thick or more, I wouldn't of had to bond them both together.
+If all the new concrete was 3 inches thick or more, I wouldn't have to bond them both together.

 Then I use my grade stick and the receiver to check my level and set my slopes.
 Very easy!